Steve-Shao/TorchBSDE-Package/README.md

 We focus on solving the HJB equation for control problems, where a reference policy is used to generate training data.
 For those with a math background (like us), we suggest following these key principles in training:
 1. Follow an engineering mindset:
+   - Use systematic, iterative refinement instead of single, analytical fixes.
    - Focus on empirical evidence, not theoretical assumptions.
 2. Focus only on key metrics (e.g., policy performance) to simplify decision-making.
 3. Do in-depth, fact-based analysis: